… to Kitsap Homes of Compassion!

 This is accomplished through our “Affordable Home Program”.
-Single men or women, over 55 years old, or disabled, that are homeless, can apply for our program through Kitsap Community Services’ (KCR) Housing Solutions Center.
+Single men or women, mostly over 55 years old, or disabled, that are homeless, can apply for our program through Kitsap Community Services’ (KCR) Housing Solutions Center.
 (For disabled homeless on SSDI, there may some age exception for those as young as 40 years old.
 And the homes for homeless mothers have no age restrictions.
 In 2020, it is planned to create homes for all age categories, including younger singles and couples).

 Members enjoy their own private room, or a shared room, in a nice residential 4 to 6 bedroom home, with shared areas of the house being: kitchen, dining room, and living room.
 House chores are divided among participants.
 There are men’s homes and women’s homes.
 Homes are not crowded, with only 4 to 6 adults per home.

-Participants also have the support of the Kitsap Homes of Compassion (KHOC) House Manager.
-The trained and qualified house manager meets weekly with the participants in their home, as a group, to help them work together as a house and as a team.
+Members also have the support of the Kitsap Homes of Compassion (KHOC) House Manager.
+The trained and qualified house manager meets weekly with the members in their home, as a group, to help them work together as a house and as a team.
 The objective of the House Manager is to help the participants not just to survive, but to thrive and enjoy a full and fulfilling life.
 This is one of the differences that make it “supportive housing” and not just housing.